Japanese best kitchen chef knife

 arrow Shin's comment

-Price: JPY43,000 In stock
+Price: JPY43,000 SOLD OUT

 #15 Uchigumori, Hazuya, Akarenge, Hatsuri surface.
 In Ohira-yama, Kyoto.